International figure skating: In Switzerland

 The first ISU Championships held in Switzerland were the 1899 Europeans and 1899 Worlds, both in Davos.
 Saint Moritz hosted the 1928 and 1948 Winter Olympics, where figure skating made its fourth and seventh Olympic appearances, respectively.

 In 1947, Hans Gerschwiler won Switzerland's first World men's title.
 Stéphane Lambiel became a two-time World champion (2005–06).

-Davos (1899, 1900, 1910, 1927, 1948, 1953, 1966), Zurich (1933), Geneva (1968, 1986), and Lausanne (1997) have hosted the World Championships.
+Davos (1899, 1900, 1910, 1927, 1948, 1953, 1966), Zürich (1933), Geneva (1968, 1986), and Lausanne (1997) have hosted the World Championships.
 St. Moritz hosted the Olympics in 1928 and 1948.

 In Ukraine

 Ukrainian skaters competed for the Soviet Union for much of the 20th century.
 This ended after the December 1991 referendum, in which every oblast approved Ukraine's declaration of independence.
 In the second half of the 1991–92 season, Ukrainian skaters represented the Commonwealth of Independent States (at the 1992 Europeans and 1992 Worlds), and the Unified Team (at the 1992 Winter Olympics).
 By the start of the 1992–93 season, they were competing under the Ukrainian flag.

 Viktor Petrenko won the 1992 Olympic title representing the Unified Team.
 Oksana Baiul won the 1993 World Championships and 1994 Olympics competing for Ukraine.
 Dmytro Dmytrenko won gold at the 1993 European Championships and Viacheslav Zagorodniuk took bronze at the 1994 World Championships.

 Ukraine has never hosted a major international figure skating competition.
 It has organized four ISU Junior Grand Prix events, from 1997 to 2004.
 It was scheduled to host its first ISU Challenger Series event in November 2016 but the competition was cancelled.
 In 2010, Tatiana Volosozhar and Stanislav Morozov stated that conditions for skaters in Ukraine were poor, with only one good rink remaining.
-Most of Ukraine's figure skaters have come from Kyiv, Dnipro, Kharkiv, and Odessa.
+Most of Ukraine's figure skaters have come from Kyiv, Dnipro, Kharkiv, and Odesa.
 Western oblasts have developed few competitors due to limited ice rinks.
 In 2016, Uzhhorod began construction of an Olympic-sized ice rink.